hernol/uploadthing-php/docs/LARAVEL.md

 4. **Use Queues**: For large file uploads, use Laravel queues to process them asynchronously
 5. **Cache Results**: Cache file lists and metadata when appropriate
 6. **Monitor Usage**: Monitor your UploadThing usage and set up alerts
+7. **Use V6 API**: Make sure you're using the correct v6 API endpoints
+8. **Webhook Security**: Always verify webhook signatures for security
+9. **Environment Variables**: Store sensitive configuration in environment variables
+10. **Logging**: Enable logging for debugging and monitoring